-If your client (or their bank) will need these reports on a regular basis, put them in a bundle and all the settings will be remembered.
+If your client (or their bank) will need these reports on a regular basis, put them in a bundle.
+This will remember all the settings and is ready to go for next time.
 You can then add a workflow to send an updated bundle to your client each month.
-You can also add in a couple of additional reports like ‘Where Did Our Money Go?’ to enable your client to look back at what’s happened to their cash.
+You can also add in a couple of additional reports.
+For example, add ‘Where Did Our Money Go?’ to enable your client to look back at what’s happened to their cash.

 The 3-way forecast will give your client a full 360-degree view and they will know exactly where their business is headed.
-Discuss the results of their 3-way forecast with your clients on a monthly or quarterly basis and you’ll have an informed, educated client who appreciates your work.
+Discuss the results of their 3-way forecast with your clients on a monthly or quarterly basis.
+You will end up with an informed, educated client who appreciates your work.

 Armed with a 3-way forecast you’ll be able to help your client grow their business and they’ll reward you accordingly.